parkavi2905/parkavi2905/README.md

 - 📚 Always striving for personal growth in the dynamic world of tech.

-- 💬 Ask me about anything tech-realted queries.
+- 💬 Ask me about anything related to technology, programming, open source contributions and so on.

-- 📫 When I'm not coding, you can find me bparkavi05@gmail.com
+- 📫 How to reach me: bparkavi05@gmail.com

 Let's connect and create something amazing together! 🚀